Lesterpaintstheworld/terminal-velocity/demande/redaction_agent_plan.md

 # Updated Redaction Agent Plan

 ## Objective
-To identify and redact sensitive information from specified files within the KinOS project, ensuring compliance with privacy and security standards, particularly concerning economic frameworks and character interactions.
+To identify and redact sensitive information from specified files within the KinOS project, ensuring compliance with privacy and security standards, particularly concerning economic frameworks and character interactions, while maintaining narrative coherence and alignment with the overarching goals of the "Terminal Velocity" project.

 ## Step 1: Initial Setup
 - Ensure all monitoring directives are in place for the target files.